AntixK/blog/_posts/2018-12-23-segue-SGD-NDG.md

 \mathbf{F}(\boldsymbol{\theta})^{-1}\nabla_{\boldsymbol{\theta}}L(\boldsymbol{\theta}) = \nabla_{\boldsymbol{\mu}}L(\boldsymbol{\mu}_t)
 \end{align}
 $$

 That is, the natural gradient with respect to $\boldsymbol{\theta}$ is simply the gradient of the loss function with respect to the mean parameters $\boldsymbol{\mu}$.
+In other words, by combining with equation (4), the natural gradient descent is essentially grasdient descent in mean parameter space.
 Now, with the help of the above equation, we can directly perform fast natural gradient descent by the following update

 $$
 \begin{align}
 \boldsymbol \theta_{t+1} = \boldsymbol \theta_t + \beta_t \hat{\nabla}_{\boldsymbol{\mu}}L(\boldsymbol{\mu}_t)
 \end{align}
-$$

 ### Summing Up